GodGotzi/egui_xml/README.md

 }
 ```

-In this example, the load_layout! macro takes an XML string that defines the structure and style of the UI.
+In this example, the load_layout! macro takes an XML string that creates the StripBuilder code for the UI.
 Dynamic values and conditions can be injected directly into the XML, allowing for a flexible and dynamic UI creation process.
 Getting Started

 To get started with egui_xml, add the crate to your Cargo.toml: